 The older flip phones include web browsing, but instead of a data plan, they deduct minutes.
 This can use up your minutes really quick.

 If you accidentally start the web browser, the best thing to do is shut the lid if you have a flip phone.
 I have done that a few times and fumbled or the end key in panic.
 I found that flipping the phone shut stops it before any minutes are deducted if you do it fast enough.

 There is a way to disable the web browser on some phones.
 Select SETTINGS then SECURITY then LOCK APPLICATION.
 Select the Browser and lock it.
 Then if you hit the browser key after that it will ask for a phone lock code.

 Choice of Pay-As-You-Go or Monthly Plans

 Since I use my phone basically for emergencies, I like to add 300-minutes every other month for $30.
 If I need more at any time I can simply buy more time.

-If you like subscriptions, NET10 will give you the same deal by adding 150 minutes per month automatically and charge your credit card just $15 each month.
-That comes out to about the same thing.
+NET10 also has a subscription service that will automatically add 150 minutes and charge your credit card $15 each month.
+That comes out to about the same deal.

 NET10® is a registered trademark of TracFone Wireless, Inc.